Solar eclipses on the Moon: Penumbral shadow

-In its eclipses, the penumbral shadow does not appear until it is around 25–30% obscuration.
-It becomes slightly darker when the Earth blocks the sunlight until it reaches totality in some eclipses.

-In some eclipses, its penumbral shadow covers the whole surface, whereas the center of the Earth's shadow misses a portion of the Moon while every part of the Nearside sees a partial eclipse.
+The penumbral shadow does not appear during a solar eclipse on the Moon until it is around 25–30% obscuration.
+It becomes darker as the Earth blocks the sunlight until it reaches totality.
+In some eclipses, the penumbral shadow covers the whole surface, whereas the center of the Earth's shadow misses a portion of the Moon while every part of the Nearside sees a partial eclipse.
 These eclipses are very rare.
-The last century that not all parts of the near side and the surrounding parts of the far side saw only as partial was the 18th century.
+This has not occurred since the 18th century.
 On Earth, they are seen as total penumbral eclipses.

-The Moon passes a narrow path within the penumbra and outside the umbra.
-It can happen on the Earth's northern or southern penumbral edges.
+The Moon passes a narrow path within the penumbra and outside the umbra, which can happen on the Earth's northern or southern penumbral edges.
 These eclipses can last up to four and a half hours without having any part of the Moon, notably at its poles, reaching totality.

 Centre of the Earth's shadow

-Unlike the Earth, which receives the smallest portion being inside the centre of the Moon's shadow during total solar eclipses, during total eclipses on the Moon, the center of the Earth's shadow covers the whole near side of the Moon and lasts much longer than on Earth, up to 1.8 hours.
-Some total-partial eclipses have at most half or a part of the Moon being in the center of the Earth's shadow.
+While the Earth receives a small portion of the Moon's umbra during total solar eclipses, the Moon's near side is usually entirely covered by the Earth's umbra during total solar eclipses.
+Some total and all partial eclipses have at most half or a part of the Moon being in the Earth's umbra.

 Unlike the Earth, whose umbral shadow appears black, as the Moon has no atmosphere, the surface appears not just black but red and brown, according to the Danjon scale.
 This is because the only sunlight available is refracted through the Earth's atmosphere on the edges of the Earth, forming an atmospheric ring.